l3af-project/l3af-arch/dev_environment/l3af_on_windows.md

 ### Confirm eBPF program loading on Windows:

-- Use this cmd to list out all the eBPF programs running on the system:
+- Use this command to list all the eBPF programs running on the system:
 ```bash
 netsh ebpf show programs
 ```